openlawteam/lao-docs/README.md

 - Syntax highlighting and snippets for "stylus" files
 - Automatic code formatting via `prettier` on file save

+### Image optimization

+Please make sure that if you add new image files, it's done via a Pull Request.
+Images will then be automatically optimized for filesize in CI! :-)

 ## Deployment

-### Hosting

-Deployment is handled automatically via Netlify CI. :tada:
+Deployment is handled automatically via Netlify. :tada: Any needed customizations can be made in the `netlify.toml` file.

 ## License